Wearable Art

 The right front shows a tabletop on which there is a comport of fruit and an aggressively

 cubist cup and saucer.
-On the left, there is a woman sitting in an upholstered chair.
+On the left, a woman sits in an upholstered chair.
 Her gloved

 hand forms the closure and it looks as if she is reaching for the cup: "Miss Toklas Takes Tea".